PCR Results are normally the next day. As of 4-5-2021 we have COVID-19 vaccine available by appointment.

 Splendid MedSpa is a Concierge service Medical Spa with four convenient Med Spa locations in the DFW Metroplex, including Dallas, McKinney, Grapevine, and Plano.

 Staying Healthy Medical Services was founded in 2009 to provide the most professional on-site immunization services available.
 It is the on-site vaccination affiliate of Passport Health which has operates 5 immunization clinics in the Dallas area and has been in the DFW area for 10 years.
 Passport Health has over 200 locations nationally.
-Staying Healthy Medical Services primarily provides on-site flu shots, flu mist and other immunizations to all size organizations throughout Texas.
+Staying Healthy Medical Services primarily provides on-site flu shots, mist and other immunizations to all size organizations throughout Texas.
 Our nurses are the best at giving shots.
 Our customers see the difference and never want anyone else to do their clinics.

 We use the most expensive needles that are a smaller gauge to minimize the pain impact to the patient.
 Most patients barely feel the flu shot.
-We also offer flu mist to those that absolutely do not like needles if they may have flu mist.

 The nurses and office staff at Staying Healthy Medical Services are highly-trained in all aspects of vaccines and are exceptionally friendly.
 Our pleasant nurses will do everything possible to ease your fears.
 Our nurses put patient education first.